News & Insights

 It is important to take advice about a particular set of circumstances.
 Call us today to discuss your situation and how we can help.

-Our solicitors are experts in this sector and are able to serve customers throughout Monmouthshire, Chepstow, the Forest of Dean and across England and Wales.
+Our LPA solicitors are experts in this sector and are able to serve customers in Newport, Bristol, Chepstow and the Forest of Dean.

-Alternatively, call us now on 01291 639280 or 0117 233 8744, email info@feakes-legal.com, or complete a Free Online Enquiry for a free no-obligation discussion, and let us explain your legal rights and options.
+Alternatively, call us now on 01291 639280 or 0117 233 8744, email info@feakes-legal.com, or complete a Free Online Enquiry for a no-obligation discussion with a Lasting Power of Attorney Solicitor and let us explain your legal rights and options.